Gus Van Sant

-Gus Green Van Sant Jr. (born July 24, 1952) is an American film director, producer, photographer, and musician.
-He has earned acclaim as both an independent and mainstream filmmaker.
-His films typically deal with themes of marginalized subcultures, in particular homosexuality.
-Van Sant is considered one of the most prominent auteurs of the New Queer Cinema movement.
+Gus Green Van Sant Jr. (born July 24, 1952) is an American filmmaker, photographer, painter, and musician.
+He has earned acclaim as an independent filmmaker, and is considered to be one of the most prominent auteurs of the new queer cinema movement.
+His films typically deal with themes of marginalized subcultures, especially within gay culture.

 His early career was devoted to directing television commercials in the Pacific Northwest.
-He made his feature-length cinematic directorial debut with Mala Noche (1985).
-His second feature, Drugstore Cowboy (1989), was highly acclaimed, and earned him screenwriting awards from the Los Angeles Film Critics Association and New York Film Critics Circle and the award for Best Director from the National Society of Film Critics.
-His next film, My Own Private Idaho (1991), was similarly praised, as was the black comedy To Die For (1995), the drama Good Will Hunting (1997), and the biographical film Milk (2008); for the latter two, Van Sant was nominated for the Academy Award for Best Director and both films received Best Picture nominations.
+He made his feature-length directorial debut film Mala Noche (1985).
+He earned acclaim for a string of independent films such as the crime drama Drugstore Cowboy (1989), the adventure film My Own Private Idaho (1991), and the black comedy To Die For (1995).
+He earned Academy Award for Best Director nominations for the drama Good Will Hunting (1997), and the biographical film Milk (2008), both of which also received Best Picture nominations.